 Botswana eco safari

-Adhering to strict environmental standards, solar and renewable energies as well as waste water treatment, Botswana eco lodges are at the fore-front of committing to eco and their surroundings.
+Adhering to strict environmental standards, solar and renewable energies as well as waste water treatment, Botswana eco safari lodges are at the fore-front of committing to eco and their surroundings.

 How to get to the Okavango Delta?